Jeep Wagoneer: the world’s original luxury off-roader

 The Wagoneer was initially available in base and Custom model grades plus four-door and two-door wagon body styles.
 The latter included a Panel Delivery option with windowless side panels and twin rear barn-doors replacing the side glass/single tailgate of the two-door wagon.

 All Wagoneers were powered by Kaiser Jeep’s new ‘Tornado’ 230cid/3.8 litre inline six, featuring a single overhead camshaft, hemispherical combustion chambers and 140bhp (104kW) with good fuel economy.
-All models were also equipped with 11-inch drum brakes but buyers had a choice of manual gearbox or the unprecedented luxury of automatic transmission.
+All models were equipped with 11-inch drum brakes but buyers had a choice of manual gearbox or the unprecedented luxury of automatic transmission.
 There was also a choice of 2WD or part-time, dual-range 4WD and both offered unusually quiet 2WD operation due to the new transfer case design.

 Early Wagoneers also broke new ground in offering optional torsion-bar IFS with both drivetrains, to create more car-like ride and handling than the traditional leaf-spring solid front axle.
 While this was easily achieved in rear-wheel drive models by using a chassis-mounted central pivot for the lower front suspension arms, the 4WD variants shared the same pivot point but used a unique Dana 27 axle assembly with a central CV joint.
 This allowed the axle housings on each side to double as lower suspension arms, with the differential unit swinging with the kerb-side half of the axle.